milesj/babel-plugin-typescript-to-proptypes/README.md

 }
 ```

-- `typeCheck` (boolean|string) - Resolve full type information for aliases and references using
+- `typeCheck` (boolean|string) - _NOT FINISHED_ Resolve full type information for aliases and
-  TypeScript's built-in type checker.
-When enabled with `true`, will glob for files using
+  references using TypeScript's built-in type checker.
+When enabled with `true`, will glob for files
-  `./src/**/*.ts`.
+  using `./src/**/*.ts`.
 Glob can be customized by passing a string.
 Defaults to `false`.

 > Note: This process is heavy and may increase compilation times.